fopwoc/tankobon-backend-kotlin/README.md

 Backend for Tankōbon - a flutter manga reader app.
 WIP.

 ### Summary info
-Kotlin REST API server build on top of Kotr+Exposed+Hikari.
+Kotlin REST API server build on top of Ktor+Exposed+Hikari.
 It serves your local manga library via Http, also has users privilege system, manga library management system and some more.
 Designed for [Tankōbon flutter client](https://github.com/ASPIRINmoe/tankobon-flutter).

 ## Features
 - Authentication (JWT RS256)